Latimerias/portfolio/_posts/2023-08-07-Karma-XPU-Bugs-Limitations.md

 ## Custom AOVs do not support 64-bit primvars

 When writing out custom AOVs sourced from primvars XPU does not support 64-bit primvars.
 When creating an primvar in an attribute wrangle you can change this in the bindings tab which will determine the USD data type from the VEX data type.
+May have been fixed in 19.5.704 August 10th, 2023.